shubham-singh-748/DSA-Community/README.md

 # It's Personal!
-Why have you come here, it is not worth anything to you, go and focus on your work, study and become an IAS....
+Why have you came here, it is not worth anything to you, go and focus on your work, study and become an IAS....